martingtaylor/stine/README.md

 ![JENKINSBuild](images/STINE_JENKINS_LOG.PNG)

-**NOTE:** The following change was made to the Jenkins server to enable the Jenkins user to execute apt commands as sudo
+**NOTE:** The following change was made to the Jenkins server to enable the Jenkins user to execute apt commands as sudo:
 ![JENKINS_SUDO](images/STINE_JENKINS_SUDO.PNG)

 ## Project Tracking
 The JIRA Project Management tool was used to track and manage the application during the development, testing deployment cycle:
 ![JIRA](https://github.com/martingtaylor/stine/blob/main/STINE_JIRA.PNG)

+**NOTE:** The above graphicd may not be an accurate reflection of the curreny JIRA tickets.

-The JIRA configuration allows:
+The current JIRA configuration allows:
 * Management of the "To-Do list" - user stories, summarising "Who Wants", "What they Want" and "What they except"
 * The "In progress" - containing items currently being worked on, or blocked items.
 * The "Done List" - Items that have been completed and tested, or approved.